-F. Cultural Resources
+F. Cultural Resources Does the project have the potential to:

-Enviror Page 18 nmental Review initial Study Significant Or Potentially Significant Impact Less than Significant with Mitigation Incorporation Less than Significant Or No Imparl Not Applicable 1.
+Enviror Page 18 nmental Review Initial Study 3 Significant Or Potentially Significant Impart Less than Significant with Mitigation Incorporation Less than Significant Or No Imparl Not Applicable 1.
 Cause an adverse change in the significance of a historical resource as defined in CEQA Guidelines 15064.5?
 X The si te does not contain any historical resource es 2.
 Cause an adverse change in the significance of an archaeological resource pursuant to CEQA Guidelines 15064.5?
 X The 1 993 EIR found no evidence of archaeologi cal resou rces.
 3. Disturb any human remains, including those interred outside of formal cemeteries?
-X

-Pursuant to Section 16.40.040 of the Santa Cruz County Code, if at any time during site preparation, excavation, or other ground disturbance associated with this project, human remains are discovered, the responsible persons shall immediately cease and desist from all further site excavation and notify the sheriff-coroner and the Planning Director.
-If the coroner determines that the remains are not of recent origin, a full archeological report shall be prepared and representatives of the local Native California Indian group shall be contacted.
-Disturbance shall not resume until the significance of the archeological resource is determined and appropriate mitigations to preserve the resource on the site are established.

-4. Directly or indirectly destroy a unique paleontological resource or site?
+X site printer p ant to Section 16.40.040 of the Santa Cruz reparation, excavation, or other ground dis- n remains are discovered, the responsible from all further site excavation and notify for.
+If the coroner determines that the rem- ological report shall be prepared and repre- rnia Indian group shall be contacted.
+Distr cance of the archeological resource is deterve the resource on the site are established. turbance persons the sherif ains are resentative urbance sermined a associated shall imme f-coroner a not of receres of the located and reserved as a second and reserved as so feet and reserved as so feet I with this diately cean and the Plant origin, a cal Native sume until project, ase and anning full the paleontological resource or site?
+X azards and Hazardous Materials the project have the potential to: 1.
+Create a significant hazard to the public or the environment as a result of the routine transport, storage, use, or disposal of hazardous materials, not including gasoline or other motor fuels?
 X